alexandrecuer/smartgrid/datasets/filesystem.md

 # Datasets file system overview

-All datasets are in [emoncms](http://github.com/emoncms/emoncms) format
+All datasets are in [emoncms](http://github.com/emoncms/emoncms) format and consist of a bunch of feeds

-A single dataset consists of 2 files :
+Each feed consists of 2 files :
 - a .meta file
 - a .dat file